Improbable-AI/learning-compliance/README.md

 ### Training and Logging <a name="training"></a>

-To train the Go1 controller from [Walk these Ways](https://sites.google.com/view/gait-conditioned-rl/), run:
+To train the compliant whole-body controller for B1+Z1, run:

 ```bash
 python scripts/train.py